ghoomfrog/kid/README.md

 ## Strings

 Strings are just lists of Unicode character quantities.
 You'll learn more about lists in the [next section](#spaces).
+Strings are enclosed in `"`.

 ```kid
 ":)"
 ```

-Single quotation marks are not allowed: ~~`':('`~~.
-It's so relieving to not have to worry about two quotation mark types, isn't it?
-I chose `"` because apostrophes are more common than double quotes in English: contractions are more common than quoting.

 Kid supports syntactic sugar for letter strings: ones containing ASCII letters.